Lyrositor/TF2-Scripts/README.md

 - **Loadout Switch:** binds 4 `Shift` key combinations to each loadout.
 - **Music Player:** cycles through Team Fortress 2's music files when pressing the `;` key.
 Can also automatically play a song on class select.
 - **Netgraph:** displays the netgraph on the score screen (`Tab` key).
+- **Null-Cancelling Movement Script:** a classic script which lets you immediately change direction.
 - **Pyro Airblast Call:** sends a team message asking for a Pyro to airblast you by pressing `Backspace`.
 - **Spy-Checking Lines:** sends a team message notifying players about an exposed spy (e.g. "Pyro is Spy.") by pressing `Shift` + the class' number (1-9).
 - **Suicide Explosion:** makes you explode at the touch of a button.